krishnansr/krishnansr/README.md

 ### Hello there. <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28" height="28" alt="hi">

-I'm **Sivaramakrishnan Subramanian**, and I'm a data scientist at **AppOrchid Inc**'s R&D Division.
-I'm interested in all things machine intelligence. <!-- (and systems programming of late). -->
+I'm **Sivaramakrishnan Subramanian**, and I'm a graduate student studying Computer Vision and Machine Learning at the **Robotics Institute, Carnegie Mellon University**.
+I'm interested in all things machine intelligence (and systems programming of late).

-I'm currently working in the computer vision sphere and my research problems are skewed towards Document Representation Learning (DRL) and Semantic PDF understanding for financial doc cohorts: extracting document metadata from legalese docs using DL & traditional vision techniques.
+Prior to grad school, I worked on CV problems in the R&D Division at **AppOrchid Inc**', a Fast500 AI company in the utilities & energy indutry.
+My research problems here were skewed towards Document Representation Learning (DRL) and Semantic PDF understanding for financial doc cohorts: extracting document metadata from legalese docs using DL & vision techniques.

 I have an intersectional interest in PPML and Differential privacy-FL techniques and part of the vibrant community at **OpenMined**.
-In the past, I worked in the interdisciplinary field of electrical machine design optimization using machine learning at **SSN** and still relish contemporary research here.
+My previous work and publications runs the gamut from electrical motor design and applied statistical analysis to industrial machine vision, and I still relish contemporary research here.

 ### Languages
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)